Council President Lauren McLean

 In addition to her City Council position, Lauren runs a small business and currently serves on the Dean’s Council for the new School of Public Service at Boise State University as well as on the Board of Governors at the Andrus Center at Boise State.
 Lauren is a past recipient of the Idaho Business Review’s 40 Under 40 leadership award, the Boise Chamber Leadership Award for Social Responsibility, and a two-time recipient of the Idaho Business Review’s Women of the Year.

-Lauren focused her first-term efforts on passing Boise’s non-discrimination ordinance, launching a Sustainability program, encouraging downtown development, and securing a grant to explore Pay for Success opportunities to support Boise’s homelessness and pre-k initiatives.
+Lauren focused her efforts on passing Boise’s non-discrimination ordinance, launching sustainability and clean energy programs, encouraging downtown development, sponsoring the LIV district in downtown Boise’s Central Addition and securing a grant to explore Pay for Success opportunities to support Boise’s homelessness and pre-k initiatives.

-When not at City Hall, in the office, or cheering from the track bleachers, you’ll find Lauren running or biking Boise’s trails and exploring Idaho’s beautiful backcountry by foot or ski with her husband Scott and children Madeleine and Aiden.
+When not at City Hall or in the office you’ll find Lauren running or biking Boise’s trails and exploring Idaho’s beautiful backcountry by foot or ski with her husband Scott and children Madeleine and Aiden.

 Contact Lauren via email at firstname.lastname@example.org